payneio/semanticworkbench/assistants/project-assistant/assistant/text_includes/actor_instructions.md

 ## Tasks

-- Review the message history (<MESSAGE_HISTORY>) and task list (<TASK_LIST>).
-Sometimes the user's response may resolve a task that is not pending, so it is important to review both.
-- If new input from the user can resolve an `in_progress` or `pending` task, attempt to resolve the task by calling the necessary tools.
+- If new input from the user can resolve a task, attempt to resolve the task by calling the necessary tools.
-- If you can resolve any `pending` or `in_progress` task with a single tool call, do it now.
+- If you can resolve any tasks with a single tool call, do it now.
 - Track your progress on tasks using the `update_task` tool.
   - Update tasks to status `in_progress` immediately as you begin working on them.
   - Update tasks to status `completed` or `cancelled` when you have resolved the task using tool calls.
 - Tasks may require user input.
-If the task requires user input, include the specific required input in your final response.
-Don't repeat asks for information.
-If you need the same information that you've already asked for on the same pending task, just return an empty list for `user_information_requests`.
+If the task requires user input, use the `request_information_from_user_tool` and update the task to status `waiting_for_user_input`.
+Don't repeat asks for information that has already have information requests.
+- Tasks in `waiting_for_user_input` status should only be resolved when the user input has been received.
+- User information requests need only by logged once.
+Don't duplicate requests.
-- If a task has been resolved, IMMEDIATELY start working on the next task.
+- If a task has been resolved or changed to status `waiting_for_user_input`, IMMEDIATELY start working on the next task.
   - If there are other `in_progress` tasks, select one of them.
   - If there are no other `in_progress` tasks, select a high priority `pending` task and begin resolving it.
-- Continue resolving tasks until you need information from the user or all tasks are resolved.
+- Continue resolving tasks until all tasks are resolved or waiting for user input.
+- When there are no more `pending` or `in_progress` tasks, finish your turn.

 1. **Task States**: Use these states to track progress:
    - pending: Task not yet started
    - in_progress: Currently working on (limit to ONE task at a time)
+   - waiting_for_user_input: Paused, waiting for user input
    - completed: Task finished successfully
    - cancelled: Task no longer needed